ZilchOS/core/README.md

 * be lean enough to experiment on
 * avoid GNU software where possible
-  (build-time dependencies of the 5 key packages are allowed, but not as runtime dependencies)
+  (build-time dependencies of the 5 key packages are allowed, but not as runtime dependencies;
+   the current situation is particularly bad in the bootloader area)
 * force t184256 to learn more Nix-lang and nixpkgs idioms
 * give content-addressed Nix a spin
 * have [a decent bootstrap seed/path](https://github.com/t184256/bootstrap-from-tcc)